 5 from 1 vote

-Hard Boiled Eggs in Oven at 350
+Hard Boiled Eggs in Oven Hack

-How to hard boil eggs in the oven at 350 in a muffin tin so they're perfect every single time!
+How to hard boil eggs in the oven hack at 350 in a muffin tin so they're perfect every single time!
 Great for Easter egg hunts, egg salad sandwiches and breakfast.

 Prep: 5 minutes